y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Dec 13, 2022</time> Third day done!
+Learnt about [Thunkable](https://thunkable.com/) and showed some humility when it came time to program for the Internet of Things session.

 - <time>Dec 13, 2022</time> Second day done!
 Revised the basics of Python.

 - <time>Dec 12, 2022</time> First day done!
 Learnt about computer networking from a really nice professor.
 Also, got a great tour of the venue.